pvcraven/arcade_book/source/labs/lab_12_final_lab/final_lab.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you find code to use that doesn't come from this website or from arcade.academy, cite it.
-Otherwise you'll be plagiarizing, and flunked from the class.
+Otherwise you'll be plagiarizing and face charges of academic dishonesty.

 Almost every semester I catch someone doing this.
 Please, just don't.